 One of the most rewarding facets of my work is the opportunity to reach out to audiences beyond the classroom.

 In addition to a number of presentations to lay audiences, from elementary school to birding clubs, I am lucky to collaborate with UC Santa Barbara's Office of Education Partnerships to give students that would otherwise not be exposed to field ecology and STEM experiences an opportunity to participate in hands-on experiences in fascinating places such as Santa Rosa Island in the Channel Islands National Park.
-In June of 2016, students from community colleges, as well as young undergrads from UCSB and CSU Channel Islands, are joining a group of researchers and faculty members for a week-long trip to Santa Rosa Island.
+Students from community colleges, as well as young undergrads from UCSB and CSU Channel Islands, are joining a group of researchers and faculty members for week-long trips to the Channel Islands National Park.
 In addition to learning about the scientific method and the island's ecology, the students will collect real-world data as citizen scientists.
 Read more here: http://www.news.ucsb.edu/2016/016733/mentorship-and-motivation

 UCSB Smithsonian Scholars Mentoring